Savannah, Georgia

-Savannah (/səˈvænə/ sə-VAN-ə) is the oldest city in the U.S. state of Georgia and is the county seat of Chatham County.
-Established in 1733 on the Savannah River, the city of Savannah became the British colonial capital of the Province of Georgia and later the first state capital of Georgia.
-A strategic port city in the American Revolution and during the American Civil War, Savannah is today an industrial center and an important Atlantic seaport.
-It is Georgia's fifth-largest city, with a 2020 U.S. Census population of 147,780.
-The Savannah metropolitan area, Georgia's third-largest, had a 2020 population of 404,798.
+Savannah (/səˈvænə/ sə-VAN-ə) is the oldest city in the U.S. state of Georgia and the county seat of Chatham County.
+Established in 1733 on the Savannah River, the city was the capital of the colonial Province of Georgia and later the first state capital of Georgia.
+A strategic port city in the American Revolution and during the American Civil War, Savannah today is an industrial center and an important Atlantic seaport.
+The city is the most populous in the Coastal Georgia region and the fifth-most populous in the state as a whole, with a population of 147,780 at the 2020 census and an estimated 148,808 in 2024.
+The Savannah metropolitan area, with about 432,000 residents in 2024, is the third-largest metro area in the state.